Benefits of Learning Music That May Change Your Life

 Music Makes You Pretty Darn Smart

 Many studies show how learning music will enhance the mind when you pick it up at an early stage.
 But what if we have passed that early age already?
 It actually turns out that learning music at an older age can do wonders for your mind as well.
 In a study at the University of South Florida, adults aged between sixty and eighty-five were given piano lessons.
 6 months later, they exhibited improved memory, information processing skills, verbal fluency as well as other cognitive functions.
+For this dance classes in rohini are doing their work so well.

 Music Boosts Your Social Life